 Students often struggle with questions to ask for research papers or topics to pursue for projects.
 ChatGPT's responses to questions are often bland and shallow, but it can also suggest ideas or solutions that aren't always apparent.
 It can become a partner, of sorts, in writing and problem-solving.
 It might suggest an outline for a project, articulate the main approaches others have taken to solving a problem, or provide summaries of articles to help decide whether to delve deeper into them.
 It might provide a counterargument to a position or opinion, helping strengthen an argument or point out flaws in a particular perspective.
 We need to help students evaluate those results just as we need to help them interpret online search results and help them interpret media of all types.
 ChatGPT can provide motivation for starting many types of projects, though.

-ChatGPT is incapable of acknowledging, although it has many.
+ChatGPT is incapable of acknowledging its biases, although it has many.
 Maria Andersen, a teacher and creator of a technology startup, said that it had a white, male view of the world.
 Maya Ackerman of Santa Clara University told The Story Exchange: "People say the AI is sexist, but it's the world that is sexist.
 All the models do is reflect our world to us, like a mirror."
 ChatGPT has been trained to avoid hate speech, sexual content, and anything OpenAI considered toxic or harmful.
 Others have said that it avoids conflict, and that its deep training in English over other languages skews its perspective.
 Some of that will no doubt change in the coming months and years as the scope of ChatGPT expands.
 No matter the changes, though, ChatGPT will live in and draw from its programmers' interpretation of reality.
 Of course, that provides excellent opportunities for class discussions, class assignments, and critical thinking.

 University policy on academic misconduct is broad enough to apply to problematic uses of artificial intelligence: